Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 This manual is intended to provide technical documentation on the Open CASCADE Technology (**OCCT**) STEP processor and to help Open CASCADE Technology users with the use of the STEP processor (to read and write STEP files).

 Only geometrical, topological STEP entities (shapes) and assembly structures are translated by the basic translator described in sections 2 to 6.
 Data that cannot be translated on this level are also loaded from a STEP file and can be translated later.
-XDE STEP translator (see section 7 <a href="#occt_step_7">Reading from and writing to XDE</a>) translates names, colors, layers, validation properties and other data associated with shapes and assemblies into XDE document.
+XDE STEP translator (see section 7 @ref occt_step_7 "Reading from and writing to XDE") translates names, colors, layers, validation properties and other data associated with shapes and assemblies into XDE document.

 File translation is performed in the programming mode, via C++ calls.